triciaward/fast-api-template/docs/tutorials/deployment-and-production.md

 - All email and OAuth credentials are set for production
 - CORS is restricted to your production domains
 - `SENTRY_ENVIRONMENT=production`

+### Security Hardening

+- Run containers as a non-root user (Dockerfile already creates and uses `app`)
+- Avoid publishing database/redis/api ports to the host; expose only the reverse proxy (e.g., Caddy)
+- Enable Cloudflare SSL/TLS "Full (Strict)" mode for end-to-end encryption
+- Use app-specific passwords for SMTP where possible
+- Rotate `SECRET_KEY` only when also rotating tokens/sessions that depend on it

 ---